Visualize your goals

 Treasure maps come in all shapes and sizes.
 Large ones have the advantage of being easy to see at a distance; small ones can be tucked away somewhere.

 These diagrams should be for us alone.
-We pray in private, and we use our treasure maps when we are alone.
 Some maps are made using the inside of shallow gift boxes.
 Maps can be made on small sheets of paper or cardboard and placed in a notebook or magazine.
 Some people put them on the backs of doors or in drawers that only they use, while others let their maps hang or stand in full view all the time.
 It's a matter of preference.

 Begin your map by deciding on your goal: What is this map for?
 Some may find they need to pray for help in deciding on their heart's desire.